- Post Interview Checklist

 CEO Kawa Community Partners Brand Ambassador ASPCC

 I always tell my clients to ask for your resume through LinkedIn.
-The reason why is because you can cut and paste from LinkedIn into any email or letter of reference that you are sending to a prospective employer.
+The reason why is that you can cut and paste from LinkedIn into any email or letter of reference that you are sending to a prospective employer.
 You cannot however cut and paste a recommendation that comes in the form of an email into your LinkedIn profile.

-Reference Request FAQs
+Reference request FAQs

-Is it okay to ask for a reference by email?
+1. Is it okay to ask for a reference by email?

 Yes, it’s okay to ask for a reference by email.
-As long as you keep it professional and follow standard convention, there’s nothing wrong with using email to approach someone to ask for a reference.
+As long as you keep it professional and follow standard conventions, there’s nothing wrong with using email to approach someone to ask for a reference.

-Do prospective employers actually contact references?
+2. Do prospective employers actually contact references?

 Yes, prospective employers actually contact references.
 While it’s true that employers may not always speak with your references directly, they will most likely email them at the very least.